Terms of Service

 Confidential, safe, and non-discriminatory services in line with ethical, professional, and NDIS Practice Standards.

-Ask questions about therapy, consultation, or assessment processes.
+Ask questions about counselling, consultation, education or assessment processes.

 Access and request corrections to their personal information under the Australian Privacy Principles (APPs).